According to Alibaba founder Jack Ma, “Blockchain technology could change our world more than people imagine.”

 - if a dispute arises, the intermediary decrypts the contract and works with both parties to resolve the situation.

 2.3 Payments and Fees

-Decentralized multi seller marketplaces offer direct payment by cryptocurrency (tokens), which can be exchanged for Bitcoin:
+Decentralized multi-seller marketplaces offer direct payment in cryptocurrency (tokens) that can be exchanged for bitcoin:

 - payments are instant and don’t require any third-party financial services;

 - no personal or credit card information is required.